How to Eject USB from Mac/MacBook [Step-By-Step]

 Tip 1.
 Empty the Trash on your Mac and try to eject the USB external drive again.

 Tip 2.
-Try another way to disconnect the USB from Mac.
+Try another way to disconnect the USB from your Mac.

 Tip 3.
 If you can’t eject the USB from your Mac, another app may be using one or more files on the storage device.
 Make sure you have closed all open files and apps.
 No files in the USB are still in use.

 Tip 4.
 Log out and log in again on your Mac.
-You can click the Apple menu and select Log Out, and log in again.
+You can click the Apple menu, select Log Out, and log in again.
 Then try to eject the USB from your Mac again.

 Tip 5.
 Shut down your Mac and remove the USB device.
 If you can’t eject the USB drive, you can click the Apple menu > Shut Down to shut down your Mac.
 Then you should be able to smoothly disconnect the USB device from your Mac computer.